WW92030-STORAGE/VSC/NOTES.md

 - Illumination and color picking methods changed to detect image textures and apply the texture mapping.

 # 8 - VISIBILITY

+Scene.h
+- Backface culling -- the act of not drawing triangles that face away from the camera.

 # 9 - POLYGONS